CVE-2025-68158 Overview

 Workarounds

-# Upgrade Authlib to patched version
+# Upgrade Authlib to the patched release

-pip install --upgrade authlib>=1.6.6
+pip install --upgrade "authlib>=1.6.6"

 # Verify installed version